PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/Order Setting > Statuses Page.md

 Note that it is not possible to delete default return statuses such as Waiting for confirmation, Package received, etc. These PrestaShop return statuses can only be modified.

-**MISSING PART OF SPECIFICATIONS TO BE COMPLETED**

-- Specific cases
+# **Specific cases**

 When deleting an order status or a return status, there is currently no check on the order database, to ensure that there is no order currently using this status.
-This can provoke errors and exceptions, on several pages :
+This can provoke errors and exceptions (as described on the following issue : https://github.com/PrestaShop/PrestaShop/issues/19098), on several pages :
   - the order history page in FO (exception)
   - the Order detail page in BO (exception)
   - the order listing page in BO (no exception, but the status is not displayed)